huhu/rust-search-extension/docs/content/_index.md

 # Search Rust official book chapters

-You can search all of Rust book chapters on your address bar too!
+You can search all of Rust book chapters too!
 The result will show the title of the related page, parent chapter, and grandparent chapter.

 ![IMG](/search-book.png)